qtpeters/BusinessCardOCR/README.md

 # Interface Specification

 interface IContactInfo
-    String getName() : returns the full name of the individual (eg. John Smith, Susan Malick) String getPhoneNumber() : returns the phone number formatted as a sequence of digits with no punctuation String getEmailAddress() : returns the email address of the individual
+   * String getName() : returns the full name of the individual (eg. John Smith, Susan Malick)
+   * String getPhoneNumber() : returns the phone number formatted as a sequence of digits with no punctuation
+   * String getEmailAddress() : returns the email address of the individual

 interface IBusinessCardParser
-                IContactInfo getContactInfo(String document)
+   * IContactInfo getContactInfo(String document)

-                [2] EXAMPLE INPUT DOCUMENTS AND THEIR EXPECTED RESULTS
+# Test Data

 <pre>
                 Example 1: